Robust computation of linear models by convex relaxation: Related Work

 \subsubsection{Projection Pursuit PCA}

 Projection pursuit (often abbreviated PP-PCA) is a procedure that constructs principal components one at a time by finding a direction that maximizes a robust measure of scale, removing the component of the data in this direction, and repeating the process.
-The initial proposal appears in~\cite[1st ed.]{HR09:Robust-Statistics}, and it has been explored by many other authors~\cite{LC85:Projection-Pursuit,Amm93:Robust-Singular,CFO07:Algorithms-Projection, Kwa08:Principal-Component,WTH09:Penalized-Matrix}.
-We are aware of only one formulation that provably (approximately) maximizes the robust measure of scale at each iteration~\cite{MT11:Two-Proposals}, but there are no overall guarantees for this algorithm.
+The initial proposal appears in~\cite[1st edn.]{HR09:Robust-Statistics}, and it has been explored by many other authors~\cite{LC85:Projection-Pursuit,Amm93:Robust-Singular,CFO07:Algorithms-Projection,Kwa08:Principal-Component,WTH09:Penalized-Matrix}.
+We are aware of only one formulation that provably (approximately) maximizes a robust measure of scale at each iteration~\cite{MT11:Two-Proposals}, but there are no overall guarantees for PP-PCA algorithms.